Acute Lymphocytic Leukemia (ALL) Treatment

 Chemotherapy

 Chemotherapy is the term for medicines that stop the growth of cancer cells.
 Chemotherapy works by targeting fast-growing cells, such as cancer cells.
-But chemotherapy can cause unwanted side effects because it destroys all sorts of other fast-growing cells in the body.
-These include cells in the gut and hair.1,3
+But chemotherapy can cause unwanted side effects because it can also impact other fast-growing cells in the body, such as cells in the gut and hair.1,3

-Chemotherapy drugs may be used with other drugs, with radiation, or alone.
-They may be taken by mouth or injected into a vein or muscle.1,3
+Chemotherapy drugs are the main treatment for many people with ALL.
+They may be used with other drugs, radiation, or alone.
+They may be taken by mouth or injected into a vein or muscle, depending on the specific medication.1,3

 Radiation therapy